danielfloresd/secure-password-generator/README.md

-# Password Generator
+# Secure Password Generator

 ## Description

 This project aims to implement a website that generates a random password base on the following user input:

 * Length of the password.
 Length must be between 8 a 128 characters
-* Uppercase selection: Y/N
+* Uppercase selection: TRUE/FALSE
-* Lowercase selection: Y/N
+* Lowercase selection: TRUE/FALSE
-* Numeric selection: Y/N
+* Numeric selection: TRUE/FALSE
-* Special character selection: Y/N
+* Special character selection: TRUE/FALSE

 The user should select at least one character type.
 Using the users input a random password is generated and displayed on the webpage.